 Analysing billions of human behaviours, working alongside category-leading brands like Qantas, SEEK Jobs, Westpac, IAG and Billabong we’ve learnt what it takes to deliver genuine customer care, so we’re sharing how you can too.

-Today, social is the service channel of choice for 83% of US consumers (Accenture), so we thought we’d share 5 key lessons these industry leaders have taught us about what it takes to deliver great social customer care: something McKinsey states can increase likelihood to renew, recommend or buy additional products by up to 30-50%.
+Today, social is the service channel of choice for 83% of US consumers (Accenture), so we thought we’d share 5 key lessons these industry leaders have taught us about what it takes to deliver genuine customer care: something McKinsey states can increase likelihood to renew, recommend or buy additional products by up to 30-50%.

 Understand the context behind every conversation